Photo courtesy of Amma Ash, Be Free Be Fly Ministry

 “Texas-bred, Indiana cornfed.”

-Natasha Cheatham is the name given.
-Tasha Marie is preferred.
+Natasha Marie Cheatham is the name given.
+Tasha is preferred.

-As a Recovery Coach and Entrepreneur, I embody a person-first approach in all that I do.
+As a Recovery Coach and Entrepreneur, I embody a harmony-first approach in all that I do.
 I aim to support those I connect with to rest more and live well using my education, experiences, and training as an:

 Addictions Peer Recovery Coach,